falkaer/the-guide/m2_concurrency/s6_more_gpu.md

 # More GPU
 This section is about giving a bit of additional context around GPUs.
+It isn't necessary to understand any of the material after it.

 ## The Graphics Pipeline
 Originally, GPU's were made just for graphics.
 They were intiially quite closed in their